jpmckeown/pitch-sorted/notes/tasks.md

 + Tile Occupied agentGrid - code exists, will it be reinstated?
 + will occupancy update e.g. erasing 1 from grid if sheep moves out
 + call/send cd have vfx sheepdog & soundfx
-+ whiskers - would they help?
++ whiskers TW early warning AI - would they help?
++ 2nd grid less strict than collision - sheep can pass through occupied square but cannot stop on it (like in a boardgame).
++ if arrive fence don't enter Road tile (nextY)
++ check labelling score vs ID tidy

 # ITCH.IO version changes
 editMode=false; currentLevel=1, css body margin=0